ARCAD-Software/arcad-ibmi-servers/docs/pages/arcad_instances.md

 4. Click on `Install` to start the installation process in the back.

 The process will upload the installation package in a temporary IFS location and then submit the installation command.
-The submitted job will be monitored until its ends.
+The submitted job will be monitored until it ends.

 Once the installation job has ended, a notification will show up to display the result and to open the installation job's log.